anibali/pywebp/README.md

    ```console
    $ twine upload webp-*.tar.gz webp-*.whl
    ```
-6. Bump the version number in `setup.cfg` and create a commit, signalling the start of development on the next version.
+6. Bump the version number in `pyproject.toml` and create a commit, signalling the start of development on the next version.

 These files should also be added to a GitHub release.